vuedoc/parser/README.md

 ### Annotate model, props, data and computed properties

-To document props, data or computed properties, annotate your code like:
+To document props, annotate your code like:

 ```js
 export default {